ElenaCherpakova/python-200/lessons/11_cloud_ETL/README.md

 ## Week 11 Assignment

-Once you finish the lessons, head on over to the [assignments](../../assignments/README.md) for the capstone project.
+Once you finish the lessons, scroll down to the Coding Assignment instructions below for details on the capstone project.